INDUSTRIAL & OFFLINE

 HARLEM

-TRANSFER
+TRANSFER & RAILROAD

-Mott Haven, the Bronx
+Mott Haven, the Bronx, NY

-(ERIE RAILROAD & DELAWARE, LACKAWANNA & WESTERN RAILROAD)
+LACKAWANNA & WESTERN AND

 Bronx Terminal DL&W East One Hundred Thirty Fifth135th Street Canal Harlem River Canal